The Science Behind Mouth Tape: Clinically Studied to Reduce Snoring & Improve Sleep

-In a SleepSpace-run clinical study, Hostage Tape users reported clinically meaningful improvements in sleepiness, sleep quality, and snoring — in just 3 weeks.
+In a SleepSpace-run clinical study led by Dr. Dan Gartenberg, Hostage Tape users reported clinically meaningful improvements in sleepiness, sleep quality, and snoring in just 3 weeks.

 This wasn't a survey.
-It was a structured, single-blind active-control clinical study run by SleepSpace, using validated clinical measurement scales — the same tools used in published sleep research.
+It was a structured, single-blind active-control clinical study run by SleepSpace and Dr. Dan Gartenberg, using validated clinical measurement scales—the same tools used in published sleep research.

 Participants used Hostage Tape for three weeks under a guided protocol.
-Sleep outcomes were measured using the Epworth Sleepiness Scale and the PROMIS Sleep Disturbance scale — two of the most widely used validated instruments in sleep medicine.
 The active comparator was breathing exercises, a credible behavioral intervention, not a placebo.

 | Design | Single-blind, active-control |